 Guest posting for backlink building

 The first rule of guest posting for backlinks: DO NOT USE GUEST POSTING FOR BACKLINKS.

 Successful guest blogging has never been backlink focused.
-The whole point is to build brand authority and earn the readership.
+The whole point is to build brand authority and earn readership.
 Any backlinks you receive are just incidental.
 If you approach guest blogging for the backlinks alone, you will probably end up with low-quality content.

 Make sure that you have a viable brand.
 Your sites, your design, authority signals, content, domain, and focus, will impact whether your guest posts get accepted.
 Most high-quality blogs and editors will not want to link to sites filled with low-quality content, no matter how great the guest post is.
 Your brand should include:

-- Clean, modern design and logo
+- A clean, modern design and logo

 - Social signals; Twitter, Pinterest, Linkedin, Facebook

 - Trust signals such as mentions in authority publications, testimonials, etc.